onikienko/mv3-parcel-webext-template/README.md

     4. Select the `dist` folder

 Also, `zip` file with production extension's code will be created in `releases` folder.
-This code is ready for uploading to Chrome Web Store.
+This code is ready for uploading to the Chrome Web Store.

 ## Release:

-Template uses [release-it](https://github.com/release-it/release-it) for release on GitHub.
+The template uses [release-it](https://github.com/release-it/release-it) for release on GitHub.

 1. Generate `personal access token` in GitHub.
 Go to [Github->Settings->DeveloperSettings->PersonalAccessTokens](https://github.com/settings/tokens/new?scopes=repo&description=release-it).
    Only `repo` scope is required.
-2. Rename already existing `.env.example` file to `.env` and put generated `personal access token` there.
+2. Rename the already existing `.env.example` file to `.env` and put the generated `personal access token` there.
 It will look
    like:
     ```
     GITHUB_TOKEN="your generated token"
     ```
 3. Run `npm run release`.
-Under the hood it will run `npm run build` steps, make version bump (in both `package.json` and `manifest.json`), commit, push and make GitHub release with generated `zip` file attached.
+Under the hood, it will run `npm run build` steps, and make version bump (in both `package.json` and `manifest.json`), commit, push, and make a GitHub release with the generated `zip` file attached.

 ## Known issues